pnsn/GFAST/ShakeAlertBranch.md

 Here we only consider the dependencies related to running GFAST in a Shake Alert environment.
 Earthworm, ActiveMQ and other peripheral packages are assumed.

-### cmake

-No longer a dependency in ShakeAlert branch except to build some dependencies.

-Baker's original branch (and many of its dependencies) use cmake in the build tree.
-Most of the reasons for doing this do not apply to ShakeAlert (for example we don't intend to compile on Windows) and cmake is difficult to accomodate in the standard ShakeAlert build procedure.
-The ShakeAlert branch implements a conventional Makefile tree rooted in the src/ directory.
-Build-host specific paths are defined in src/Make.include.Linux which is "included" in all Makefiles.

-Not required for GFAST, but required to compile [ISCL](#ISCL) and [compearth](#compearth) dependencies.

-### GCC 7.3

-Not a dependency in ShakeAlert branch.

-As mentioned in the README, compiler versions: gcc 4.8.5 vs gcc 7.3 gcc 4.8.5 does not recognize the "#pragma omp simd" directive so will generate a lot of warnings on compile. gcc 7.3 will use this directive to auto vectorize the loops, which may improve performance.
-The code als makes heavy use of the "#pragma omp parallel" directive.

-The "parallel" directive goes way back and is not a problem.  "simd" appears to have been introduced in OpenMP v4.0".

-ShakeAlert servers currently (7/8/2020) have gcc 4.8.5 which implements OpenMP version 3.1.
-OpenMP v4.0 was not included in gcc until version 4.9.  gcc v7.3 implements OpenMP v4.5.
-It is possible to upgrade gcc on RHEL servers by enabling the SCL (Software Collections Libraries) but it it unclear whether this is not necessary in the ShakeAlert RHEL servers.  (unresolved)

-This seems to only be a problem when compiling the [ISCL](#ISCL) dependency.

 ### Lapack

 /usr/lib64/liblapack.so.3.4.2 is already part of standard ShakeAlert